-There is a restaurant on Hong Kong Island that will be forever England.
-From the dark wood paneling to the red leather sofas to the stonework and the black wrought iron decorative elements, the iconic eatery resembles a traditional gentleman's club.
+There is a restaurant on Hong Kong Island that is a flashback to bygone era.
+From the dark wood paneling to the red leather sofas to the stonework and the black wrought iron decorative elements, the iconic eatery resembles a traditional gentleman’s club.

 Located half a block from Queen’s Road Central on Hong Kong Island, Jimmy’s Kitchen has been serving British colonial fare for nearly nine decades.

 The menu at Jimmy’s Kitchen is populated with traditional English dishes such as Calves Liver fried with bacon and sauteed onions, Bangers and Mash with green peas and onion gravy, Steak and Kidney Pie, and crispy beer-battered Fish ‘n Chips.

 I head to Jimmy’s Kitchen with a couple of fellow foodies just days before the 20th anniversary of Hong Kong’s return to Chinese sovereignty.